opentracing-contrib/java-spring-cloud/README.md

 [![Build Status][ci-img]][ci] [![Released Version][maven-img]][maven]

 # OpenTracing Spring Cloud
-This repository provides OpenTracing instrumentation for Spring Cloud.
+This repository provides OpenTracing instrumentation for Spring Boot and its various extensions.
 It can be used with any OpenTracing compatible implementation.

-It contains auto-configurations for Spring Boot which will instrument and trace several Spring Cloud and other integrations:
+It contains auto-configurations which instruments and trace following Spring Boot projects:
 * Spring Web (RestControllers, RestTemplates, WebAsyncTask)
 * @Async, @Scheduled, Executors
 * WebSocket STOMP